ooichinchun/TDI/README.md

 #### Linear Regression model

-As a preliminary exercise, this model has been restricted to a simple GLM model, Unsurprisingly, there is a positive correlation between resale price and apartment story height and floor area, while there is a negative correlation between resale price and flat age, distance to nearest train station, and distance to downtown.
+As a preliminary exercise, this model has been restricted to a simple GLM model.
+Unsurprisingly, there is a positive correlation between resale price and apartment story height and floor area, while there is a negative correlation between resale price and flat age, distance to nearest train station, and distance to downtown.

 It should be noted that this model still does not account for many factors that could affect resale prices, hence, the intercept value (mean price independent of the studied variables) remains high (~ SGD$344,000).
 Additionally, the linear model assumes linearity in the dependence on the variables specified, but it is highly likely that such relationships may be non-linear.
 This additional level of complexity is definitely worth studying at a later date.